AtomicHeadd/UnityDesktopTimer/README.md

 - To record the time spent on a specific task (I've been working on Unity for 1000 hours, React for 500 hours, not that much, not that much, etc.)
 - To record the time spent concentrating (I started a task only 10 minutes ago and I'm trying to watch Youtube!
 OMG! etc.)

-There is .exe in ClockExe directory.
+There is exe in "Build" directory.

 ## Purpose

-Another purpose was to know the load when creating a desktop application in Unity.
+Another objective was to know about the load when creating a desktop application in Unity.

-The resolution was a 350x600 window, using only pure UI elements, and no other optimizations such as camera, etc.
+The resolution was a 350x600 window, using only pure UI elements and no other optimizations such as cameras, etc. The default resolution was used.

-The result is very good memory efficiency, CPU and GPU utilization are only slightly high and within acceptable limits (measured by Task Manager).
-All items were within about 1/10 of the values when viewing Youtube in Chrome.

-I can say from this that rather than learning Tkinter and other separate frameworks just for desktop apps You may as well just use Unity as it is, which is easy to customize the design.
+Task Manager was used for the measurement.
+The measurement items were CPU and memory.

+We did not use the GPU, as it shows huge value once it is used.

+Chrome is used as a comparison target as it is an application that is usually used.

+When I look at the result, although memory efficiency is good, I have an impression that CPU usage is a little high.

+However, since the CPU usage rate rises to about the same level to about 5% when viewing dynamic contents such as videos in Chrome, it can be considered to be about the same level.

+As a result, I think the better memory efficiency when compared to Chrome can be said to be an advantage of making apps with Unity.

-Made with Unity will be out.
-I never forgive this.
+Made with Unity is out.
+I can't forgive.

+Translated with www.DeepL.com/Translator (free version)